danielortmann/qbmqsp/README.md

 ## Description <a name="description"></a>

 ### Training a QBM <a name="training-a-qbm"></a>
-A QBM is a machine learning (ML) model of the form of a variational Gibbs state,
+A fully-visible QBM is a machine learning model of the form of a variational Gibbs state,

 $$ \rho\_\theta = \frac{ e^{-\beta \hspace{0.05cm} \mathcal{H}\_\theta} }{ \text{Tr}\[ e^{-\beta  \hspace{0.05cm} \mathcal{H}\_\theta} \] } \hspace{0.1cm}, $$